linzjs/linz/docs/models_grid.rst

 grid.columns
 ============

-``grid.columns`` is used to customise the columns that appear in the table on the model index.
+``grid.columns`` is used to customize the columns that appear in the table on the model index.

 ``grid.columns`` should be an Object, keyed by each field in your model.
 The value for each key should be ``true`` to include the field or ``false`` to exclude the field.
 For example::